boortel/AE-Reconstruction-And-Feature-Based-AD/README.md

 - Download the V2 dataset at: [*Industry Biscuit (Cookie) dataset*](https://www.kaggle.com/datasets/imonbilk/industry-biscuit-cookie-dataset) and run the attached script *DatasetFolder.py* to get a folder structured dataset.
 For the expriments, we used training dataset of 1000 OK samples, validation dataset of 500 OK samples and test dataset of 200 OK and 200 NOK samples.

-- Set the training and evaluation flags in the script *main.py* and run it.
+- Set the evaluation flag in the script *FrameworkTrain.py* and run it to train the selected autoencoders.
 Models has to be trained before evaluation and each model has to have a corresponding *ini* file in the *init* directory.
 All those files will be processed by the main function and this script will automatically create subdirectory in *data* to store the model weights and evaluation results.

+- Use the script *FrameworkEvaluate.py* to perform evaluation on the unknown data.
+Set the *saveImgToFile* argument to True if you would like to have your data sorted as *OK / NOK*.

 - Create custom models in the modules *ModelSaved.py* and *ModelLayers.py*.
 Create corresponding *ini* files in the *init* directory.